tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 --- abstract

-TLS 1.2 is in widespread use and can be configured such that it provides good security properties.
-TLS 1.3 is also in widespread use and fixes some known deficiencies with TLS 1.2, such as removing error-prone cryptographic primitives and encrypting more of the traffic so that it is not readable by outsiders.
+Use of TLS 1.3 is growing and fixes some known deficiencies in TLS 1.2.

-Both versions have several extension points, so items like new cryptographic algorithms, new supported groups (formerly "named curves"),  etc., can be added without defining a new protocol.
-This document specifies that outside of urgent security fixes, no new features will be approved for TLS 1.2.
+This document specifies that outside of urgent security fixes, new TLS Exporter Labels, or new Application-Layer Protocol Negotiation (ALPN) Protocol IDs, no new features will be approved for TLS 1.2.
 This prescription does not pertain to DTLS (in any DTLS version); it pertains to TLS only.